HORNY GOAT WEED Overview Information

 Some men use horny goat weed for sexual performance problems including erectile dysfunction (ED) and involuntary ejaculation.
 It is also used to arouse sexual desire.

 Horny goat weed contains chemicals which might help increase blood flow and improve sexual function.
 It also contains phytoestrogens, chemicals that act somewhat like the female hormone estrogen, that might reduce bone loss in postmenopausal women.

-- Weak bones (osteoporosis).
+- Osteoporosis.
 Developing research shows that taking a specific extract of horny goat weed for 24 months seems to decrease bone loss of the spine and hip in women who have passed menopause.
-This particular extract, made by Tong Ji Tang Pharmacal Company in China, contains phytoestrogens (specifically containing 60 mg of icariin, 15 mg of daidzein, and 3 mg of genistein), chemicals in horny goat weed that act somewhat like the hormone estrogen.
+This particular extract, made by Tong Ji Tang Pharmacal Company in China, contains phytoestrogens (specifically containing 60 mg of icariin, 15 mg of daidzein, and 3 mg of genistein).
+These chemicals act somewhat like the hormone estrogen.

 - Erectile dysfunction (ED).

 - Ejaculation problems.